Pátzcuaro

-Pátzcuaro ([ˈpatskwaɾo]) is a city and municipality located in the state of Michoacán.
+Pátzcuaro ([ˈpatskwaɾo]) is a city and municipality located in the state of Michoacán, Mexico.
 The town was founded sometime in the 1320s, at first becoming the capital of the Purépecha Empire and later its ceremonial center.
 After the Spanish took over, Vasco de Quiroga worked to make Pátzcuaro the capital of the New Spain province of Michoacán, but after his death, the capital would be moved to nearby Valladolid (today Morelia).
 Pátzcuaro has retained its colonial and indigenous character since then, and it has been named one of the 111 "Pueblos Mágicos" by the government of Mexico.
 Pátzcuaro, and the lake region to which it belongs, is well known as a site for Day of the Dead celebrations.